Pop model: Re-Issues

 The album was originally released by the record company Polydor in 1986.

 It was re-released by Ze Records in 2005 with four bonus tracks, including a cover of T. Rex's "Hot Love", the English version of "Les brunes comptent pas pour des prunes" and the extended versions of many songs.

+The album will be reissued in July 2026 by Universal Music France on red vinyl, yellow vinyl and picture disc in celebration of its 40th anniversary and girl power.